 Green String Institute's Sustainable Farming Internship Program

 Our internship program is a unique opportunity for future farmers to get training in sustainable farming.
-Eight interns join the Green String family for three months, to live, learn, work, and play.
+Ten-sixteen interns join the Green String family for three months, to live, learn, work, and play.

-Interns work about 30 hours each week, helping out in the fields, in the farm store, and with special projects.
-We aim to involve interns in as many aspects of farm work as possible build a breadth of experience.
+Interns work in the mornings helping out in the fields, in the farm store, and with special projects.
+We aim to involve interns in as many aspects of farm work as possible to build a breadth of experience.

 Farm work includes:

 - site maintenance

 - assisting in the farm store

 Interns are help on the weekends with farm responsibilities, farm store, events and caring for animals -- chickens don't take weekends off!
 We expect interns not to have outside jobs during their time here.

 Interns have lessons most weekday afternoons.
 Bob Cannard teaches the majority of lessons, and covers all practical aspects of natural process farming, from seed selection and pruning to tool maintenance and farm finances.